boz/kail/README.md

 [![asciicast](https://asciinema.org/a/133521.png)](https://asciinema.org/a/133521)

 Kail reacts to a changing cluster and will pick up any new matching pods that are created.
-Similarly, logs from pods that fall out of selection are removed from the output.
+Logs from pods that fall out of selection are removed from the output while the rest continue.

 ## Usage